Supports immunity, gut health & muscle repair after exercise

 Those who are under undue stress, suffer from leaky gut or have weakened immunity may benefit from L-glutamine; as well as those seeking to increase their muscle mass and improve exercise recovery.

 L-Glutamine helps support immune and digestive system health after periods of physical stress.
 It is stored in the muscle and released during a trauma or illness, such as “leaky gut”.
 L-Glutamine also assists in muscle cell repair after exercise.
 L- Glutamine is hypoallergenic.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 5 grams (approx. 1 teaspoon) in water per day on an empty stomach, or as directed by a qualified health care practitioner.
+Take one teaspoon (approximately five grams) in water per day on an empty stomach, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are following a low protein diet or if you are pregnant or breastfeeding.